Installing ARTIQ¶

 Run `man nix.conf` for more information on the `substituters` configuration option.

-and Nix proceeds to build some packages from source, this means that you are using multi-user mode in Nix, which may be the case for example when Nix is installed via pacman
+and Nix tries to build some packages from source, this means that you are using multi-user mode in Nix, which may be the case for example when Nix is installed via pacman

 in Arch Linux.
 By default, users accessing Nix in multi-user mode are “unprivileged” and cannot use untrusted substituters.
 To change this, edit /etc/nix/nix.conf